Stardom Fukuoka Goddess Legend: Event

 The preshow match in which Suzu Suzuki won the Fukuoka Rumble match by last eliminating Mai Sakurai was broadcast live on Stardom's YouTube channel.
 In the first bout of the main card, IWGP Women's Champion Mayu Iwatani and Hanan picked up a victory over Mariah May and Jessie.
 Next up, World of Stardom Champion Tam Nakano and one third of the Artist of Stardom Champions Saori Anou defeated one half of the New Blood Tag Team Champions Starlight Kid and Ruaka.
 Next, Natsuko Tora and Momo Watanabe picked up a victory over Syuri and Konami.
 In the fifth match, Giulia and Maika defeated Utami Hayashishita and Saya Kamitani.
-Next up, AZM defended the High Speed Championship for the twevlth consecutive time in that respective reign against Mei Seira.
+Next up, AZM defended the High Speed Championship for the twelfth consecutive time in that respective reign against Mei Seira.
 She received a challenge from Saki Kashima afterwards.
 In the semi main event, Ami Sourei and Mirai defeated Hazuki and Koguma to secure their first title defense in that respective reign.
 They received a challenge from Natsuko Tora and Momo Watanabe afterwards.

 In the main event, Mina Shirakawa defeated Natsupoi to secure the first defense of the Wonder of Stardom Championship in that respective reign.
 Shirakawa then called out world champion Tam Nakano as they set a champion versus champion winner takes all match for Flashing Champions on May 27, 2023.
 Jushin Liger joined the commentary table for the main event.